phillipian/phillipian-wp-2019/README.md

     - [X] ~~Featured~~
     - [ ] Look of the week
     - [ ] Sports
+- Home
+  - [ ] Choose which sports articles to put on frontpage (tags?)

 ## Low Priority / Future Ideas
 - Transition